 Buxus microphylla, commonly called littleleaf boxwood, is a slow-growing, densely-branched, broadleaf evergreen shrub.
 Most cultivars sold in commerce today mature over time to 3-4' tall.
 Tiny, rounded, leathery, elliptic to obovate, medium green leaves (1/3" to 1" long) with blunt tips are evergreen.
 Leaves may bronze in winter, but good green color usually returns by mid-spring.
 Axillary petalless fragrant spring flowers are inconspicuous.

 Genus name comes from the Latin name for plants in this genus.

 Common name of boxwood is in reference to the prior use of the wood to make boxes.
 Another theory on common name is that boxwood describes the quadrangular (square box cross section) stems of young plants.

 'Compacta' is a dense, compact cultivar whose leaves often bronze in St. Louis winters.
 ‘Compacta’ is an extremely slow-growing cultivar that may reach only 8-10” tall in the first 15 years.
 Obovate, evergreen, light green leaves (to 1/4” long).
 Insignificant spring flowers.
 It is valued as a bonsai plant.

+Boxwoods can be somewhat temperamental plants to grow in the St. Louis area where the evergreen foliage tends to bronze (turn unattractive brownish-yellow) in harsh winters, particularly if plants are located in open areas where exposed to full sun and winter winds.
 No serious insect or disease problems.
-Boxwoods can be temperamental plants to grow in the St. Louis area where evergreen foliage tends to bronze (turn unattractive brownish-yellow) in winter, particularly if plants are located in open areas exposed to full sun and winter winds.
-Otherwise, these plants require no special care.
-Some susceptibility to blights and leaf spots.
-Root rot can be a problem in poorly drained soils.
-The three main insect pests of boxwoods in general are boxwood leaf miner, boxwood mite and psyllids.
+Some susceptibility to blights and leaf spot.
+Root rot can also be a problem in poorly-drained soils.
+Plants are susceptible to boxwood leafminer and boxwood mites, but are usually not affected by boxwood psyllid.

 Edging or rock garden plant.
 Accent for small areas.
 Bonsai.